ArthurSonzogni/chromiumos-platform2/ferrochrome/clipboard/README.md

 # Clipboard of Ferrochrome

-Clipboard sharing server runs in Ferrochrome for sharing clipboard between Android host and Ferrochrome guest VM.
+`clipboard_sharing_server` runs as a daemon in Ferrochrome for sharing clipboard between Android host and Ferrochrome guest VM.